dmd-program/art-design-course-resources/web-design.md

 2. **Outline Content and Wireframe**

     Prepare content like text and images prior to designing so you know what you're working with; think about how to organize content logically among pages or sections.
-A wireframe should be low fiedelty: sketched on paper or in design software with labeled boxes.
+A wireframe should be low fidelity: sketched on paper or in design software with labeled boxes.

     * [Wireframing Best Practices](https://www.linkedin.com/learning/practical-ux-weekly-season-one/wireframing-best-practices?u=76811570) \(Practical UX Weekly on LinkedIn Learning\)
    * [Illustrator for UX Design](https://www.linkedin.com/learning/illustrator-for-ux-design/artboards-for-mobile-and-responsive-design?u=76811570) \(LinkedIn Learning\)
    * [Wireframing in Adobe XD](https://www.linkedin.com/learning/learning-adobe-xd-2/wireframe?u=76811570) (LinkedIn Learning\)
    * [InVision Prototyping Tool](https://www.invisionapp.com/cloud/prototype) — Turn sketches or screen designs into an interactive prototype.
-   * [How to Create a UX Sitemap](https://uxdesign.cc/how-to-create-a-ux-sitemap-a-simple-guideline-8786c16f85c1) — Use index cards or a digital equivilent to map out your content.
+   * [How to Create a UX Sitemap](https://uxdesign.cc/how-to-create-a-ux-sitemap-a-simple-guideline-8786c16f85c1) — Use index cards or a digital equivalent to map out your content.

 3. **High Fidelity Mockup**

     Compared to a simple wireframe, a mockup should look exactly like the finished site.
-This gives you a blueprint to refer to while developing and lets you experiemnt with layouts and visual styles faster than you can while coding.
+This gives you a blueprint to refer to while developing and lets you experiment with layouts and visual styles faster than you can while coding.
 It also lets you get feedback early in the process.

     * [Illustrator for Web Design](https://www.linkedin.com/learning/illustrator-for-web-design-3/welcome?u=76811570)
     * Recommended apps besides Illustrator: